Wednesday, 11 June 2014

-The rebellion of 1857 is a landmark event in the modern history of India.
-During the mutiny which started in this year, British came very close to losing their Indian Empire.
-Due to our general lack of interest in history, we do not know much about this rebellion or mutiny.
-Even if there is some knowledge, that comes through text books, with sketchy details and narrow interpretations of events, giving the impression that these events took place in a distant land of Hindustan.
+The Rebellion of 1857 is a landmark event in the modern history of India.
+During this uprising, which began in that year, the British came dangerously close to losing their Indian Empire.
+However, due to a general lack of public interest in history, many remain unaware of the full scope and significance of this rebellion.
+Where some knowledge exists, it is often derived from textbooks—limited in detail and shaped by narrow interpretations—leaving the impression that these events unfolded in some distant land called Hindustan.

-It is true that the regions falling in current Pakistan were mostly spared by the disturbances and upheavals of the mutiny.
-But some regiments based at Lahore, Sialkot, Jhelum and Sialkot tried to rebel, but due to lack of coordination, distance from main rebel centres and most crucially lack of public support failed and were suppressed most brutally.
+It is true that the regions comprising present-day Pakistan were largely spared the widespread disturbances and upheavals of the mutiny.
+Nevertheless, some regiments stationed at Lahore, Sialkot, and Jhelum attempted to rebel.
+Due to poor coordination, their distance from the main centers of resistance, and—most crucially—the absence of public support, these efforts failed and were brutally suppressed.

-So briefly speaking this Brigadier sahib played a very significant role in reconquering Delhi, when finally after months of preparation and fighting, British launched an all out attack on Delhi on 13 September, 1857.
-He personally led an assault on Kashmiri gate and got wounded in the battle and died later on, on 23 September, 1857.
-His death was greatly mourned and was described as a great national loss.
-He was buried near Kashmiri gate in Delhi, where his grave can still be seen.
+Briefly speaking, Brigadier Nicholson played a highly significant role in the British reconquest of Delhi.
+After months of preparation and fierce fighting, the British launched an all-out assault on the city on 13 September 1857.
+Nicholson personally led the charge on the Kashmiri Gate, where he was seriously wounded.
+He later died from his injuries on 23 September 1857.
+His death was widely mourned and described as a great national loss.
+He was buried near the Kashmiri Gate in Delhi, where his grave can still be seen today.

 Top of the obelisk.
 (09.04.2009.)